Osker

-Osker was an American punk trio active in the late 1990s and early 2000s in the United States, based in Los Angeles, California.
+Osker was an American punk rock trio based in Los Angeles, California, active in the late 1990s and early 2000s.
 They were signed to Epitaph Records until their breakup in 2002.

+Career

+The band was formed in 1998 by singer and guitarist Devon Williams, then a high school sophomore, with bassist Dave Benitez; a demo recording reached Epitaph Records, which signed the band, and drummer Phil Drazik joined the lineup ahead of the recording ofTreatment 5.

-Their debut album Treatment 5 was given a positive review of 3/5 by AllMusic, who wrote "Treatment 5, Osker's debut album, is a rather typical release for the Epitaph label -- aggressive punk with unhinged, snotty vocals and lyrics that alternate between goofy humor and angst-filled catharsis."
+Osker released their debut album, Treatment 5, in 2000.
+It received a three-star review from AllMusic, which described the release as "aggressive punk with unhinged, snotty vocals and lyrics that alternate between goofy humor and angst-filled catharsis."

-In 2001, the group released their second (and final) studio album, Idle Will Kill.
-During this year, the group also appeared in the movie Crazy/Beautiful, performing the songs "Fuck Me" and "Alright" from Treatment 5.
+In 2001, the group released their second and final studio album, Idle Will Kill.
+That same year, the group appeared in the movie Crazy/Beautiful, performing the songs "Fuck Me" and "Alright" from Treatment 5.
+The song "Alright" appeared on the soundtrack for the film.

-Since 2008, frontman Devon Williams has recorded and released music eponymously.
-Stylistically, the music marks a sharp departure from Osker's "SoCal" punk rock sound.
+Following Osker's disbandment in 2002 frontman Devon Williams remained active in music, playing guitar in Lavender Diamond and releasing his debut solo album, Carefree, in 2008.